Wockinine/Wockinine.github.io/_posts/2016-11-07-Copy-of-Using-Github-Template.md

     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
-    <td>Next time i shall be working from a better template webpage so I will be able to do more derastic changes.</td>
+    <td>Next time i shall be working from a better template webpage so I will be able to do more derastic changes to make my webpage and blog more impressive.</td>
   </tr>
 </table>